 Lionel Messi, Johan Cruyff, Michel Platini, Marco van Basten, Alfredo Di Stefano, Franz Beckenbauer, Kevin Keegan, the Brazilian Ronaldo, Karl-Heinz Rummenigge – these luminaries all share one thing in common: they collected the Ballon d’Or on more than one occasion.

-To win the Ballon d'Or once – as 33 individuals have done, starting with Stanley Matthews in the inaugural edition in 1956 right up until Kaka in 2007 - is certainly a magnificent achievement but it does not necessarily catapult a footballer to all-time greatness.
-After all, neither 1986 victor Igor Belanov – a flash in the pan with Dynamo Kiev and the Soviet Union – nor England's 2001 champion, Michael Owen, can be considered among the best that the game has had to offer.
+To win the Ballon d’Or once – as 33 individuals have managed, starting with Stanley Matthews in the inaugural edition in 1956 right up until Kaka in 2007 - is certainly a magnificent achievement, but it doesn’t necessarily catapult a footballer to all-time greatness.
+After all, neither 1986 victor Igor Belanov – a flash in the pan with Dynamo Kiev and the Soviet Union – nor England’s 2001 champion Michael Owen can be considered among the best the game has had to offer.

 Ronaldo's best numbers